skoczen/will/docs/plugins/builtins.md

 In rocketchat the user ID can by found by visiting the URI /account/tokens on your instance and generating a new (temporary) personal access token, the user ID will be presented with the new token, which can then be deleted.

-__NOTE__: As Hipchat is end-of-life it is not supported and will be removed completely from Will in an upcoming release.
+__NOTE__: As hipchat is end-of-life it is not supported and will be removed completely from Will in an upcoming release.

 ## Access settings and config